jezzdk/statamic-wp-import/README.md

 ### A note regarding images

 Only the featured image will be downloaded.
 Multiple featured images, images added with ACF and other plugins, are not downloaded.
-Featured images will be downloaded to the "assets" container by default, into a folder called "{collection_handle}/{entry_slug}", and saved on a field on the entry called "featured_image".
+Featured images will be downloaded to the "assets" container by default (change in config), into a folder called "{collection_handle}/{entry_slug}", and saved on a field on the entry called "featured_image".

 You can use the events above to do your own downloading of images and what not.
 I have done this myself with great success 👍